lunarc/lunarc_docs/docs/Python.md

 Users are also able to install their own packages by creating their own local repository.

 In **Ananconda** the users are free to create their own environment.
-The user cen either use the pre-installed environment or create an empty environment and populate it with packages that the user chooses using *conda create* and *conda install* Please see: https://conda.io/docs/user-guide/tasks/manage-environments.html for information on how to use environments in conda. *please note* The .conda directory where the installed-files are located may become large which may become a problem as the default location for this directory is in ***/home/< username >***.
+The user cen either use the pre-installed environment or create an empty environment and populate it with packages that the user chooses using *conda create* and *conda install* Please see [Manage environments](https://conda.io/docs/user-guide/tasks/manage-environments.html) for information on how to use environments in conda. *please note* The .conda directory where the installed-files are located may become large which may become a problem as the default location for this directory is in ***/home/< username >***.
 If space is a problem, users should consider using ***/lunarc/nobackup*** instead.

 In all other installations users can install their own packages using *pip*